 Cannabis strains with high pinene levels include Blue Dream, Haze Berry, and Dutch Treat.

 Terpenes, like other compounds of the cannabis plant, can provide many medicinal and health benefits.
 Working in combination with other compounds increases the effectiveness of the terpenes.

 Some terpenes have an analgesic effect which helps to relieve pain.
 Caryophyllene, humulene, and linalool are terpenes with analgesic properties.
 People living with chronic pain conditions such as fibromyalgia may benefit from the use of these terpenes.
 These terpenes may also be used to relieve lower back pain, headaches, or arthritis.

-Myrcene, pinene, humulene, and caryophyllene are terpenes that have anti-inflammatory properties.
+Myrcene, pinene, humulene, and caryophyllene are anti-inflammatory terpenes.
 These terpenes can be used to relieve inflammation associated with conditions like colitis or Crohn’s disease.